ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

 > **Note**: You can automatically launch and view the web application locally by right-clicking the web application in SystemDesigner and then clicking **Run**.

 ## Cloud Hosting Overview
-After you create a web application and build the package in LabVIEW NXG 2.1 Web Module, you need to move it to a web server.
+After you create a web application and build the package in LabVIEW NXG 2.1.1 Web Module, you need to move it to a web server.
 This enables administrators to access it from a web browser.
 Copy your entire web application output directory to any web server you choose.
 >**Note**: To navigate to your web application output on your machine, click **Locate directory in Windows Explorer** on the **Document** tab of your web application component document.
 You can also access the build output by navigating to your web application’s project folder manually (`\UtilizeSkylineDataServices\Builds`).

 Furthermore, this project includes a distribution document (`WebApp.lvdist`), which can be used to build a package (`.nipkg`).
 A package is also required to host a web application on SystemLink Cloud.
 [Go here](http://www.ni.com/documentation/en/labview/2.1/application-builder/distributing-app-lib/) if you’re interested in learning more about distributing applications.

 ## Hosting a Web Application on SystemLink Cloud

-For SystemLink Cloud to host your web application, use your **ni.com credentials** for authentication.
+For SystemLink Cloud to host your web application, use your ni.com credentials for authentication.
 >**Note:** Leave the **api key** and **server url** inputs empty to minimize security vulnerabilities.

 1. Click **File»New»Distribution**.
 The Distribution document opens and appears in the project.